 - Consider if additional training might be needed if processes or systems have changed since the employee last worked. - Explain where to find more support if they need it.
 Suggest they talk to an occupational health or HR manager, if this is possible in your organisation.
-If there is a confidential counselling service at work, you can tell them about this.
-Macmillan's work support advisers can also help.
-Call 0808 808 00 00. - Plan for more time off in the future.
-This may be for medical appointments or because your employee, or the person they care for, is not feeling well.
+If there is a confidential counselling service at work, you can tell them about this. - Plan for more time off in the future.
+This may be for medical. appointments or because your employee, or the person they care for, is not feeling well.
 Side effects such as fatigue can continue long after treatment is over.